 Encryption is the process of encoding data so that only authorized parties can access it and preventing anyone else from doing so.
 There is a long history of using cryptography to communicate in secret that long predates computer encryption.

 At its core, encryption still works in the same way as the earliest ciphers, specific codes involving the substitution of letters and numbers, whereby messages looked like gibberish unless you had the correct cipher allowing you to decode their contents.

 Given the processing power of modern computers, human-based ciphers are too easy to break.
 We now use powerful algorithms to create different methods of encryption (ciphers), also generating the key required to decrypt the data.

 When we talk about encryption, we use a combination of cipher and key-length.
 For example, AES-256 is the AES cipher with a 256-bit key length.
-Other ciphers include Blowfish and much less commonly in VPN software, Camellia.
+Other ciphers include Blowfish and, much less commonly used in VPN software, Camellia.